gregorypenn/PatricksPlants/README.md

 <!-- badges: end -->

-The goal of PatricksPlants is to make Patrick Alexander’s plant occurance observations more accessible for analysis.
+The goal of PatricksPlants is to make Patrick Alexander’s plant occurrence observations more accessible for analysis.

 A data frame is provided with all observations and metadata coded as presence-only.
 Presence-absence data may reasonably be infered from this